- Application Deadline: October 10

 The Electoral and Legislative Processes course looks at the process of democratic representation focusing on the development and practice of electoral campaigning and its linkages to legislative affairs, public affairs, and lobbying.
-The approach offers an analysis of how individuals, parties, and interest groups use democratic processes to produce practical results in a divers and fragmented society.
+The approach offers an analysis of how individuals, parties, and interest groups use democratic processes to produce practical results in a diverse and fragmented society.

 Practicum in Political Management (3 credits)

 In the Practicum in Political Management, groups work in “real time” on a mock campaign for the United States Senate.
 Principles and theories from Electoral and Legislative Processes are put into practice in this practical course.
 The race for which students develop a plan will always be a race pending in the near future.
 Students rely heavily on information, data, and materials that are available outside of class, primarily-but not solely- on the Internet.
 Formal class sessions for the practicum are held once each week but groups develop their own schedules to meet outside of the regular class meetings to plan and execute the project.
 The course concludes with a final presentation by the two opposing teams in which DC professionals act as judges.
 As is the case in real political campaigns, a winner is selected based upon the group’s work.

 The Semester in Washington Politics staff work directly with each student to identify professional objectives.
 They also offer extensive resources to assist students in securing rewarding internships.

 Interns can choose to work on Capitol Hill, in the White House, at associations or lobbying firms, with public interest organizations, in public opinion research organizations, at media consulting firms or for news organizations.